fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

     ## [1] 4

 <br/> For comparison, let us perform the forward selection based on the
-p-values.
+P-values.
 We will use the *olsrr* package (<https://cran.r-project.org/web/packages/olsrr/index.html>) to perform the forward selection. <br/>